motionbank/score-system-frontend-sample/README.md

 Contents here go into a folder named `app-extend` inside the [front end](https://github.com/motionbank/score-system-frontend) folder, next to `app-base`.

-The files here will be compiled along the base system into the single page application and allow for customizing not only the style but also the system itself.
+The files here will be compiled along the base system through [brunch](http://brunch.io/) into the single page application and allow for customizing not only the style but also the system itself.

 **Styling**